School Zone and Campus Traffic Calming

 • A driver sending or receiving a text message spends 4.6 seconds with their eyes off the road.
 In that time, a driver would travel 150 feet at 22 mph, 200 feet at 30 mph and 250 feet at 37 mph. **

-Federal grant funding is available for elementary and middle schools through the Safe Routes to School Program (SRTS) for roadway safety measures which include traffic calming devices such as a radar speed sign.
-Radarsign models are eligible for 100% funding as an infrastructure improvement.
+Grant funding is available for roadway safety measures which include traffic calming devices such as a radar speed sign.

 • PTA fundraising project